MarekLorenz/scenario-modification-framework/README.md

 scenarios produced.
 This work marks an initial step, and further improvements are needed, especially in extending the MTL definitions to better capture all aspects of a scenario.

+## Experiment Data

+The analysis and modification results referenced in the thesis can be found in the folder `data_thesis`, the modified scenarios are in the `data_thesis/analysis_modification` folder and the analysis evaluation can be found in the folder `data_thesis/analysis_evaluation` alongside the ablation study results.

+There are scripts for automatically running a batch of scenarios and analyzing the results of runtime, token count and accuracy in the folder `scripts`.